Argentina Country Commercial Guide

 Permission to Import

-It is strongly advised that all exporters work with an Argentine customs broker or with a freight forwarder with an established relationship with a broker prior to shipping goods to Argentina.
+• Resolution 60/2018 outlines all the requirements regarding the content, exemptions, submission procedures, and penalties related to certificates of origin.
+It is strongly recommended that exporters work with an Argentine customs broker or with a freight forwarder who has an established relationship with a customs broker prior to shipping goods to Argentina to ensure compliance with these regulations.

 Import/Export Documentation